 Top tip: Take the plunge and invest in some top-quality non-ribbed ski socks – they won’t bunch and rub your heels, so your tootsies will be thanking you at end of the week.

 8. Double Trouble

 Like Ant and Dec you couldn’t possibly take one without the other.
 Not only if you lose a pair, they also have their own unique benefits.
-Sunglasses will be ideal for those clearer days, whereas a set of ski goggles are great when the snow sets in.
+Those epic sunglasses that you got will be ideal for those clearer days, whereas a set of ski goggles are great when the snow sets in.
 So even if you’re feeling chilly under all those layers, it’s important not to underestimate the power of the sun.
 A good set of either will provide great UV protection, cut that glare, and may even save you from the odd snowball or two to the face.

 Found these tips helpful?
-Follow @bestpricefs on Twitter for more.
 We provide, quality and affordable Ski and Winter Sports Insurance for individuals, couples and families.